pulsovi/obsidian_eml_reader/README.md

 # Email Reader

-This Obsidian plugin allows you to preview in your note the content of a `*.eml` file as like as you con preview image with `*.png` or `*.jpg` file.
+This Obsidian plugin allows you to preview in your note the content of a `*.eml` file as like as you can preview image with `*.png` or `*.jpg` file.

 ## Use cases

 In my daily use of Obsidian, I sometimes need to insert information from an email.

 I download the email in `*.eml` format and insert it into the note like an image.

 When I switch to Preview mode, the file is transformed into a button which contains the name of the file `*.eml`, if I click on the button, the file opens on my default email reader app, this which is very upsetting, you will agree.

-With this plugin the Obsidian Preview mode is able to directly display the content of the email as for an image.
+With this plugin the Obsidian Preview mode is able to directly display the content of the email.

 ## Usage

-Just import the `*.eml` file [the same way you would an image](https://help.obsidian.md/Linking+notes+and+files/Embedding+file).
+Just import the `*.eml` file [the same way you would an image](https://help.obsidian.md/Linking+notes+and+files/Embedding+files).

 You can define the dimensions of the frame that will contain the email, again like for an image, by adding `|640x480` to the link destination, where 640 is the width and 480 is the height.